kdechant/eamon/EVENT-HANDERS.md

      return true;
     },

-### Regular "open"
+### "afterOpen"

 This happens after the door, gate, or container is opened.
-It can also be used to allow the player to try to open something that isn't an actual artifact object.
-It works a little differently from the other event handlers, so take note of the syntax.

 Parameters:
 - arg (string) - What the player typed after OPEN (e.g., "close *chest*" or "close *window*" )
 - artifact (Artifact) - If the player's text matched the name of an artifact in the current room or in the player's inventory, this will contain the Artifact object.
-- command (OpenCommand) - A reference to the OPEN Command object.
-Whenever something happens in this event handler, you can set `command.opened_something = true` and it will suppress the normal "I don't see an X here" type messages.

 Return value: none.

 Example:

-    "open": function(arg: string, artifact: Artifact, command: OpenCommand) {
+    "afterOpen": function(arg: string, artifact: Artifact) {
       let game = Game.getInstance();
       if (artifact !== null) {
         if (artifact.id === 23) {